 - All German nouns are capitalised.
 Names, proper nouns, common nouns, etc. That’s one of the qualities that gives German texts their distinct appearance.

 - The German language is the language spoke in countries other than Germany, such as Austria, Belgium, Switzerland, Liechtenstein, and Luxembourg.
-It is estimated that about 1.4% of the world’s population speaks German, beating French, Spanish and English.
+It is the third most taught language in the world beating Spanish and Italian.